avaneev/prvhash/README.md

 from an order-reversed shift-and-or, but with the same underlying algorithm;
-5. so far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be other yet-to-be-decoded information available); 6. from drumming musician's point of view, the graph represents impulses taken from two electric drum pads: snare (oscillatory) and bass drum (shift to extremum).
+5. so far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be other yet-to-be-decoded information available); 6. from drumming musician's (or an experienced DSP engineer's) point of view, the graph represents impulses taken from two electric drum pads: snare (oscillatory) and bass drum (shift to extremum).

 In author's opinion, the program "reads data" directly from the entropy pool which is "encoded" into the mathematics from its inception.
 This poses an